Good artists copy, great artists steal, said Pablo Picasso (supposedly) But why artists should have all the fun.

 What do leaders do?

-I can argue that their main job is to communicate.
+I’d argue that their main job is to communicate.

 So who probably can teach us to be better communicators than the people whose job is to make sure that the stakeholders across the board “get it“.